ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/terraform.markdown

 * **Hosts**
   RavenDB can be hosted by both **on-premise servers** and **cloud instances**.
-   * Make sure you have the IPs of the servers or cloud instances intended to host RavenDB nodes.
+   * Make sure you have the IP addresses and SSH keys of the servers or cloud instances intended to host RavenDB nodes.
    * Cloud providers that support Terraform are listed in Terraform's [providers list](https://registry.terraform.io/browse/providers).